Annabella Lwin: Solo and other ventures

 Lwin has recorded original material as a solo artist, and is a featured vocalist on numerous transatlantic dance tracks with producers/DJs, such as Tony B of Groove Radio, Jason Nevins, and the Utah Saints.
 Lwin's songwriting also brought her into partnerships with producers such as Guy Chambers and Michael Lattanzi.

 Simply calling herself "Annabella", she remained with RCA Records.
-Her first solo release was the 1985 single "Don't Dance With Strangers", produced by the System.
-She followed that up with the album Fever in 1986.
-The title track, a cover of the Peggy Lee classic, was produced by and recorded with multi-instrumentalist Jim Lea of Slade.
+Her first solo release was the 1985 single "Don't Dance with Strangers", produced by the System.
+She followed that up with the studio album Fever in 1986.
+The title track, a cover version of the Peggy Lee classic, was produced by and recorded with multi-instrumentalist Jim Lea of Slade.
 Another single from the album, "War Boys", produced by John Robie, spent six weeks on the US Billboard Hot Dance Music/Club Play chart, peaking at No. 28.
-"Don't Dance With Strangers" and "Fever" were included on The Best of Bow Wow Wow, released on 29 October 1996 by BMI.
+"Don't Dance with Strangers" and "Fever" were included on The Best of Bow Wow Wow, released on 29 October 1996 by BMI.

+In 1989, Lwin formed a new band, Naked Experience, together with Chris Constantinou (Chris De Niro) (bass, vocals, co-writer), Josephine Banham (keyboards, backing vocals), and Chips Chapman (guitar).
+The group wrote and recorded a large body of material, with some tracks later released under Annabella’s name.
+The band performed for industry showcases, including one for Sony Records, which led to the release of the single "Do What You Do."
+Creative and managerial tensions ultimately led to the project being discontinued in 1992.
+She also collaborated across the Atlantic with seasoned musicians and songwriters such as Billy Steinberg and Ellen Shipley.